A Universe From Nothing

 My Grandmother Asked Me To Tell You She's Sorry

-Book Notes Written with a loving hand by kitt some time around 16:46 on 11 June 2018This is the third (and a half) book I've read by Fredrik Backman.
+Book Notes Instead of being asleep at 16:46 on 11 June 2018, kitt created this:This is the third (and a half) book I've read by Fredrik Backman.
 With such a long title, I can't say I would have chosen to read it, even with liking Backman, but no, I'm kidding there, I would have read it if I had known about it.
 Fortunately, my family knew about it and let me know about it, and it's adorable.

 Imagine having a cranky old grandmother who is just awful and awesome at the same time.
 Now imagine being seven, almost eight, and having a mind of your own and the enviornment where you can speak it.
 Okay, okay, you're considered weird, and are in trouble a lot, and the school kids pick on your ALL THE F'ING TIME, but Granny!